AndrewLityagin/VSExtensionForMomentum/README.md

 This is Visual Studio Extension for replacing .dll, .exe and resource files from repository into BrightEye's Momentum Instance.
-It will be actual for developers and integrators of Momentum.
+It is actual for developers and integrators of Momentum.
 How to start:
 1. Clone repos and compile project.
 Compilation required component "_Visual Studio extension development_".
 2. Install *.vsix file.